Paracorynactis

-Paracorynactis is a genus of corallimorphs from the western Indo-West Pacific.
+Paracorynactis is a genus of corallimorphs from the western Indo-West Pacific, possessing one known species; Paracorynactis hoplites.
 They are specialized predators of echinoderms, and are notable for preying on the destructive crown-of-thorns starfish (Acanthaster planci) among others.
-The genus is monotypic with the single species, Paracorynactis hoplites.
+They are sometimes found in the aquarium trade.

+Nomenclature

+P. hoplites is known as the giant ball corallimorph, though many other names are also used in the aquarium trade, such as the giant reef corallimorph, ball tentacle anemone, and erroneously, orange ball anemone (predominantly used for Pseudocorynactis caribbeorum and Ps. tuberculata) and chocolate anemone.

 Taxonomy

 Paracorynactis hoplites is the only species classified under the genus Paracorynactis.
 It belongs to the family Corallimorphidae of the corralimorph order Corallimorpharia.
 It was first described as Corynactis hoplites by the British biologists Alfred Cort Haddon and Alice M. Shackleton in 1893.

 In 1980, it was transferred by the Dutch marine biologist Jacobus Cornelis den Hartog to the newly created genus Pseudocorynactis.
 In 2010, Ocaña et al. noted the difference in tentacle development between this species and other members of the family Corallimorphidae.
 It was again transferred to a new genus, Paracorynactis.